Introduction to React Native

 - The React Native Styling system

 Apps need data.
 Whether they need to load resources from a server, or save user settings to the device.
 While you

-might already know about the Fetch API for service calls, React Native has its own way of handling local storage and assets.
+might already know about the Fetch API for service calls, React Native has its own way of handling local storage

 - Data in Mobile Apps